Bribery Can Get Harder in Structured Multiwinner Approval Election

 \myparagraph{Structured Elections.} We focus on elections where the approval ballots satisfy either the \emph{candidate interval (CI)} or the \emph{voter interval (VI)} properties~\citep{elk-lac:c:approval-sp-sc}: \begin{enumerate} \item An election has the CI property (is a CI election) if there is an ordering of the candidates (called the \emph{societal axis}) such that each approval ballot forms an interval with respect to this ordering.

-\item An election has the VI property (is a VI election) if there is an ordering of the voters so that each candidate is approved by an interval of the voters (for this ordering). \end{enumerate} Given a CI election, we say that the voters have CI ballots or, equivalently, CI preferences; we use analogous convention for the VI case.
-As observed by \citett{Elkind and Lackner}{elk-lac:c:approval-sp-sc}, there are polynomial-time algorithms that test if a given election is CI or VI and, if so, provide appropriate orders of the candidates or voters; these algorithms are based on solving the \emph{consecutive ones} problem~\citep{boo-lue:j:consecutive-ones-property}.
+\item An election has the VI property (is a VI election) if there is an ordering of the voters such that each candidate is approved by an interval of the voters (for this ordering). \end{enumerate} Given a CI election, we say that the voters have CI ballots or, equivalently, CI preferences; we use analogous conventions for the VI case.
+As observed by \citet{elk-lac:c:approval-sp-sc}, there are polynomial-time algorithms that test if a given election is CI or VI and, if so, provide appropriate orders of the candidates or voters; these algorithms are based on solving the \emph{consecutive ones} problem~\citep{boo-lue:j:consecutive-ones-property}.

 \myparagraph{Notation for CI Elections.} Let us consider a candidate set $C = \{c_1, \ldots, c_m\}$ and a societal axis $\rhd = c_1 c_2 \cdots c_m$.
 Given two candidates $c_i, c_j$, where $i \leq j$, we write $[c_i,c_j]$ to denote the approval set $\{c_i, c_{i+1}, \ldots, c_j\}$.